 During an emergency such as prolonged drought, fire or flood some native animals may need short term help.
 Learn more about how you can assist them to access water, food or shelter until their natural environment recovers.

 Feeding native birds is not recommended as it can bring about many health problems and even an early death.

-Other ways you can care for native birds
+Other ways you can care for native birds and animals

 Many people feed birds out of a misguided desire to care for them.

 Attract birds to your garden in other ways.
 Rather than offering food, plant locally native shrubs to encourage nectar-feeding birds.